get-convex/geospatial/README.md

 After installing this component, your Convex deployment will have a key value store that maps string keys to geographic coordinates.
 Then, after inserting in this store, you can efficiently search for all points within a given geographic region.

+Oh, and since it's built on Convex, everything is automatically consistent, reactive, and cached.

 This component is currently in beta.
 It's missing some functionality, but what's there should work.
 We've tested the example app up to about 300,000 points, so reach out if you're using a much larger dataset.